gualtiazza/Problem-Sets/Econometrics/3rd Quarter/README.md

-Codes for the 3rd quarter include GMM and Bootstrap
+Codes for the 3rd quarter include mainly GMM and Bootstrap